Q: When are the deadlines for class notes?

 Tips for sending photo prints: The photos you send to the Quarterly should be sharp and clear.
 Photos that are out of focus, or that have harsh shadows, over-exposed areas, or "red-eyed" subjects may not be usable.

-Digital photos: To submit a digital photo, attach it to an e-mail message addressed to email@example.com.
+Digital photos: To submit a digital photo, attach it to an e-mail message addressed to firstname.lastname@example.org.
 Please note that for print reproduction of digital photographs we need high-resolution files (a minimum of 300 pixels per inch or 300dpi) in as large a format as possible.
 Photos that have a lower dpi are usually not acceptable.
 Digital photos should be saved in the JPEG format.
+PLEASE DO NOT TAKE PHOTOS FROM FACEBOOK or any other social media without the permission of those in the photo.
+Also, please note that photos that appear in social media often are not high enough in resolution for us to publish in the magazine.

 For all photos: Please supply a brief description of the event and all the names and class years of the alumni who appear in the picture.